vishnuh655/node_rest_inapp/README.md

    npm start
    ```

-5. Run the following command to start the server in development mode:
+   Or, run the following command to start the server in development mode:

    ```
    npm run dev